pasientskyhosting/secure-mac-guide/README.md

 If you choose to evict FileVault keys in standby mode, you should also modify your standby and power nap settings.
 Otherwise, your machine may wake while in standby mode and then power off due to the absence of the FileVault key.
 See this [issue](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/124) for more information.
 These settings can be changed with:

 ```
+sudo pmset -a womp 0
 sudo pmset -a powernap 0
+sudo pmset -a standby 1
+sudo pmset -a tcpkeepalive 0
-sudo pmset -a standby 0
+sudo pmset -a ttyskeepawake 0
-sudo pmset -a standbydelay 0
+sudo pmset -a standbydelay 600
-sudo pmset -a autopoweroff 0
+sudo pmset -a autopoweroff 1
+sudo pmset -a autopoweroffdelay 605
 ```

 ## Enable Secure Keyboard Entry